How can you gauge customer interest?

 You can use eRFM groups within your segment building to make highly accurate segments based on the customer’s likelihood to purchase.
 You can then use these in your marketing automation programs to target these customers with the right message, at the right time.

-1. Blog posts.
-Blog articles are liked by most audiences because they’re usually topical, digestible and regular.
-Many publishers and brands will post blogs at least a couple of times a week, typically to distribute via social channels to drive engagements.
+- Blog posts.
+Blog articles are liked by most audiences because they’re usually topical, digestible, and regular.
+Many publishers and brands will post blogs at least a couple of times a week, typically to distribute via social channels to drive engagement.
 This type of content is a great way to measure someone’s level of interest in your company – if they’re frequently reading your posts and clicking through to your site, then you’ll want to allocate a good proportion of points to these actions.

-3. Webpages.
+- Webpages.
 You want customers to get to your site.
 But you want them to spend time there, navigating through it, and not just bouncing after viewing one page.
-The more pages a customer views on your site (the longer they spend on it) then the more points you should give them.
+The more pages a customer views on your site (and the longer they spend on it), the more points you should give them.

 Ultimately, given the distance when selling online, brands need to work harder to gauge the interest of browsers and customers.
-Luckily, technology allows you to track this in a reliable way, perhaps even more accurately than in person, as someone behind a screen feels no societal pressure to be polite.
+Luckily, technology allows you to track this reliably, perhaps even more accurately than in person, as someone behind a screen feels no societal pressure to be polite.

 Ensure you’re tracking your customers and potential customers, and have segmentation and automation set up to react to changes and target them at the right time.
 When you’re acting on customer engagement and activity, you’ll be offering super reactive, relevant customer service, at scale.